 bought a packet of crisps if there had been anyone about.

 Out of the corner of her eye she glimpsed something

 sitting cross legged on the juke box.
 When she turned it had gone.

-led somewhere.
+somewhere.
 Deepa pushed them open and walked through.
-Filling one
+Filling one wall of the

 Then Deepa realised why Bengi had stayed outside